 The FCA has opted not to introduce a prescriptive list of assets considered inherently illiquid.
 Instead they have proposed a set of characteristics that define these assets.
 All of the new requirements set out below apply only to FIIAs.

 The FCA proposes to introduce a requirement for fund managers to suspend dealings in units of their fund when there is 'material uncertainty' about the valuation of immovables that account for at least 20% of the fund’s assets.
 The requirement also applies to funds with indirect exposures to immovables, eg multi-asset funds, when the material uncertainty of the value of immovables amounts to at least 20% of the indirectly exposed fund’s assets.

 The FCA is also proposing to change the role of depositaries in temporary suspensions of dealings.
 The current requirement that a fund manager needs to gain the depositary’s permission before invoking a suspension would be replaced by a requirement only to notify the depositary.

 The FCA is proposing additional requirements for liquidity risk management, including requiring fund managers to have contingency plans in place.
 The proposals also extend the depositaries duties to include oversight of FIIAs liquidity management process.
-For further details on the proposed changes to liquidity risk management, please see FCA consults on FIIA liquidity risk management rules.

 Another proposal aimed at increasing investor awareness is the inclusion of specific liquidity risk warning in key documents and the introduction of an identifier added to a fund’s name to signify they invest in illiquid assets.
 The enhanced disclosures to investors should include information about liquidity risk management techniques the fund manager uses and the possible impact these may have on investors.